 Both the ukulele and guitar are made of wood, but the main difference is that the ukulele has four nylon strings while the guitar has six metal strings.

 The material used for both instruments affects their sound quality.
-For example, ukuleles are generally made of mahogany, koa, maple, and rosewood.
+For example, the most common woods for ukuleles include mahogany, koa, maple, and rosewood.
 Guitars are built from an even larger variety of woods, but common ones include spruce, cedar, alder, ash, basswood, mahogany, walnut, and ebony.

 Construction for both ukuleles and guitars is very similar.
 They have similar anatomies.
+The parts of a guitar are very similar to the parts of a ukulele.
 Many guitar luthiers are also known to make ukuleles, since the process is transferable, but with some minor differences.

 The scale length of a stringed instrument is the distance between the nut and the saddle – it effectively determines the pitch and frequency range for the guitar or ukulele.